 The MHL Consortium publishes a partial list of MHL-supported devices on its website (http://www.mhltech.org/devices.aspx).
 If you don't see your mobile device listed, check with the manufacturer.
 The latest version of MHL, movie buffs will be happy to note, supports 4K video, which new phones from the likes of LG also support.

-Older TV HDMI ports don't include MHL, so you'll need an MHL-to-HDMI adapter to supply the power, such as Monoprice's $10.30 microUSB-to-HDMI MHL adapter.
+HDMI ports on older TVs don't support MHL, so you'll need an MHL-to-HDMI adapter to supply the power.
+Several models are available from Monoprice for less than $25 each.
 You may need to plug your device's charger into the adapter to provide extra power (the phone's screen usually has to stay on during playback).

 How do I connect an iPhone, iPad or iPod touch to my TV?

-Apple sells a Lightning Digital AV Adapter that accomplishes the same thing.
+Apple sells a Lightning digital AV adapter that accomplishes the same thing as the Android cables.
 (A 30-pin version of the adapter is also available if you have an older iOS device.)
-This is essentially an HDMI adapter for your iOS device: On one end, there's a Lightning plug (or 30-pin adapter for older devices) and on the other is an HDMI port.
+This is essentially an HDMI adapter for your iOS device: On one end, there's a Lightning plug (or 30-pin adapter for older devices), and on the other end is an HDMI port.
 Use any HDMI cable to go from the adapter to your TV's HDMI port.

-The $49 Lightning adapters can handle 1080p video, and they work with all iPhones, iPads and iPod touches with the Lightning port.
-The $39 30-pin digital AV adapter requires an iPhone 4, iPad 2 second generation, or iPod touch fourth generation or later.
+The $49 Lightning adapters can handle 1080p video, and they work with all iPhones, iPads and iPod touches that have the Lightning port.
+The 30-pin digital AV adapter sells for $39 and requires an iPhone 4, iPad 2 second generation or iPod touch fourth generation or later.

 How do I connect a PC or Mac to my TV?

-The cable you'll use to connect a PC or Mac to a larger display will depend on the display output on your computer.
+Which cable you'll use to connect a PC or Mac to a larger display will depend on the display output on your computer.
 Many newer PCs and Macs have an HDMI port, so a regular HDMI cable might do the trick.
 Svelte laptops sometimes have a smaller HDMI port, called mini HDMI, or an even smaller jack, known as micro HDMI.
 But no matter which cable you need, expect to pay about $10 for a 6-foot cable.

-For some Macs, a Monoprice Mini DisplayPort to HDMI adapter, which runs about $7, will do the trick.
+For some Macs, a Monoprice Mini DisplayPort/Thunderbolt to HDMI adapter, which runs about $12, will do the trick.
 Macs built after late 2009 can use the HDMI cable for both audio and video.
-Older models will need to use the computer speakers, headphones or a separate cable from the headphone jack to the TV for audio.
+For audio, older Macs will need to use the computer speakers, the headphones or a separate cable from the headphone jack to the TV.

-If your computer has only a blue, analog VGA port, hooking it up to your TV requires a bunch of hardware, making the process more trouble than it's worth.
-And if it's that old, it may be time to upgrade, anyway.
+If your computer has only a blue, analog VGA port, hooking the machine up to your TV requires a bunch of hardware, making the process more trouble than it's worth.
+But if your computer is that old, it may be time to upgrade, anyway.